Meet our Team

 Vijay A. Mittal, Ph.D.

-Dr. Mittal is an associate professor in the Department of Psychology at Northwestern University and holds an appointment in the Department of Psychiatry in Northwestern Feinberg School of Medicine.
+Dr. Mittal is the AT&T associate professor of Psychology at Northwestern University and holds an appointment in the Department of Psychiatry in Northwestern Feinberg School of Medicine.
 He is on the faculty of the Northwestern Intradepartmental Neuroscience Initiative (NUIN) and the Institute for Policy Research (IPR).
 He is also holds a faculty position in the Department of Medical Social Sciences and serves as the Co-Director of the Institute for Developmental Science training core.
 He is also an Adjunct Assistant professor in the Department of Psychology and Neuroscience at CU Boulder.
 He conducted graduate training at Emory University, and completed a specialized adolescent serious mental illness internship and postdoctoral program at UCLA.
-Over the past several years Dr. Mittal has published over 140 articles working to understand causes behind mental illness among adolescents and young adults, and he specializes in early identification, assessment and treatments for youth at high-risk for psychosis.
+Over the past several years Dr. Mittal has published over 150 articles working to understand causes behind mental illness among adolescents and young adults, and he specializes in early identification, assessment and treatments for youth at high-risk for psychosis.
 He founded the ADAPT research lab to help these individuals and their families.
-This work has garnered large scale extramural funding from federal sources as well as a number of private foundations.
+This work has garnered large scale extramural funding from federal sources A as well as a number of private foundations.
 Mittal has been the recipient of numerous awards and honors including the National Institute of Mental Health (NIMH) BRAINS award, Society for Research in Psychopathology (SRP) Early Career Award, Federation for Brain and Behavioral Sciences (FABBS) Early Career Award, and Brain and Behavior Research Foundation Independent Investigator Award. http://www.psychology.northwestern.edu/people/faculty/core/profiles/vijay-mittal.html.